teymzz/checkBox.js/README.md

    </style>
    ```

    > Whenever a custom checkbox is checked, a value of ```"checked"``` is usually assigned to this attribute.
-Taking advantage of this, the css above defines that the first marker should only be displayed when the checkbox attribute has an value of "checked" while the second marker should only be displayed when the checkbox does not have a value that is equivalent to "checked".
+Taking advantage of this, the css above defines that the first marker should only be displayed when the checkbox attribute has an value of ```"checked"``` while the second marker should only be displayed when the checkbox does not have a value that is equivalent to ```"checked"```.
 This css format will result to creating a custom toggle effect.
 The html structure is shown below:

    ```html
    <div>